 - 1. Before class, put up the backing and make (draw) the stable outline in the designated area.
-Cut red and green construction paper widthwise into $1\frac{1}{2}$ -inch strips. - 2.
+Cut red and green construction paper widthwise into 11⁄2-inch strips. - 2.
 Provide paper strips and a glue stick to each student. - 3.
 Show students how to make a paper chain section with the strips. - 4.
 Let students use stickers to decorate the chain. - 5.
 Join the sections so the chain will go around your bulletin board in one continuous loop. - 6.
 Have students help you attach the chain.
-Do not let students climb on chairs.